comprna/riser/README.md

 Users can also target their own RNA classes, by retraining the RISER model (instructions below).

-**Note:** RISER currently supports the RNA002 (R9.4.1 pore) sequencing kit by Oxford Nanopore Technologies, but is being actively updated for the new RNA004 sequencing kit.

 # Installation

 ## Environment
-RISER has so far been tested with the following sequencing environment, usage in other configurations may be possible but should be tested first.
+RISER has so far been tested with the following hardware/software configuration.
+Usage in other configurations may be possible but should be tested using [playback mode](#setup-minknow-playback) first.

-* **Operating system:** Linux (ubuntu v18.04 and v20.04)
+* **Operating system:** Linux (Ubuntu v18.04, v20.04, v22.04)
-* **MinKNOW core:** >= 5.7.2 (the MinKNOW Core version must be compatible with your MinKNOW GUI version).
+* **MinKNOW core:** >= 5.7.2 (the MinKNOW core version must be compatible with your MinKNOW GUI version, which usually means they need to have the same major version number, e.g., 5.* or 6.* - otherwise you will get an rpc error when attempting to run RISER).
 To determine MinKNOW core version on Ubuntu:
   ```
   dpkg -s minion-nc
   ```
-* **Sequencing platform:** MinION Mk1B (R9.4.1 flow cell)
+* **Sequencing platform:** MinION Mk1B (RNA002, RNA004)
+* **Python version:** 3.8.0, 3.10.8

 ## Dependencies